ArduPilot/ardupilot_wiki/plane/source/docs/fpv-plane.rst

 - Failsafe

-Ardupilot has many options for initiating failsafe.
+ArduPilot has many options for initiating failsafe.
 The only one of concern for this guide is receiver failsafe.
 Failsafe will always be entered if the RC input signal to the FC is lost.
 In addition, for Sbus-type receivers, radio failsafe will be triggered by specific failsafe bits sent in the Sbus output stream.
 For PPM-type receivers, you set the RX's failsafe to use either throttle failsafe or no signal output ( DON'T USE HOLD!).
 Setting up throttle failsafe is described `here <apms-failsafe-function.html>`__.